What we do

 2021 to 2024+ initiatives

-- Continue to expand Guelph’s founding story with the First Nation, Inuit and Metis peoples; allowing our learnings to influence our work.
+- Continue to expand our understanding of the full and truthful history of the place we now know as Guelph through dialogue with First Nations, Inuit and Métis peoples; allowing our learnings to influence our work.

 - Expand Guelph Museums’ online educational programs.